danielharrell/open-eyes-lect-2017-18/Open.md

 We would want to say this, it seems, in wanting the jar to remain a jar: something opened without being broken.
-Or to put the point more abstractly: we would want the word "opened" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
+More abstractly put: we would want the word
+"opened" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
 Or still more abstractly: